ronell1292k/ad_gestures/README.md

 John Wu AKA @topjohnwu (for Magisk and for an easy to follow template)

-RhyseRhyse Simpson AKA @skittles9823 (for the helpful Magisk Development/Help chat which got me hooked into making this module)
+Rhyse Simpson AKA @skittles9823 (for the helpful Magisk Development/Help chat which got me hooked into making this module)

-JoeyJoey Huab AKA @stalllix (for helping out when I occasionally hit a wall)
+Joey Huab AKA @stalllix (for helping out when I occasionally hit a wall)

 **Sources:**